Dear Business Owner,

 And most days, it feels fine too.

-That’s why this is easy to ignore.
+That’s why minor problems are easy to ignore.

-Usually until the moment you pause before signing something.
+Usually - until the moment - you pause before signing something.

 Not because you see a problem.